Aktives Museum’s coordinating office for historical markers in Berlin

 Contact: Nora Hogrefe, hogrefe(at)aktives-museum.de, 030 263 9890 60

-During the current pandemic, the coordinating office is working from home and can be contacted via email.
+While working from home, the coordinating office can be best contacted via email.